 There's a lot of confusion about what a woman needs during menopause to keep the peace.
 Hormone therapy and anti-depressants are the most common go-tos in western medicine.

 And though both can help, often there are more foundational remedies for balancing hormones and calming the raging chaos that can come with menopause.

 As you enter menopause, your female sex hormones can drop up to 90 percent.
-If the drop isn’t well managed and regulated by your body, you can experience impaired mood, hot flashes, muscle loss, poor sleep, cognitive disfunction, night sweats and a tanked sex drive.
+If the drop isn't well managed and regulated by your body, you can experience impaired mood, hot flashes, muscle loss, poor sleep, cognitive dysfunction, night sweats and a tanked sex drive.

 However, not all women experience these symptoms and it's estimated that up to 20 percent hardly notice they're in menopause.

 Are the women suffering with raging hormones defective?

 No, but something does need to be addressed.
 There is a hormone imbalance.